Athenua/Netlimiter-AC-Bypass/README.md

-## Netlimiter (5.3.6.0) DLL with some renamed strings to allow u to use it on D2!
+## Netlimiter (5.3.6.0) DLL with some renamed strings to allow u to use it on Battleye/EAC Games

 # How to use :3
 - Close D2 or any game that currently blocks Netlimiter